brikis98/yevgeniy-brikman-homepage/_posts/2023-04-01-monetizing-innovation.md

 This book argues that monetization failures come in only 4 flavors:

-1. _Feature shock_: cramming too many features into a product‚Äîsometimes even unwanted features‚Äîresults in a product that doesn't resonate with customers and is overpriced.
+1. _Feature shock_: cramming too many features into a product—sometimes even unwanted features—results in a product that doesn't resonate with customers and is overpriced.
 Typical symptoms include over-engineering, unclear value proposition, difficulty selling, and frequent price cuts.

 2. _Minivation_: it's an innovation that is the right product for the right product, but it's priced too low, and doesn't achieve its full revenue potential.
 Typical symptoms include easy selling, but due to lack of ambition and low-ball targets, it doesn't go far.